sarahfuchi/Data-Science/Prediction (Regression)/README.md

 X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.3, random_state=42)
 ```

 Standardizing the data is a very important step before making the model.
-I standardized the data using the SatndardScaler() function.
+I standardized the data using the StandardScaler() function.
 The model performance functions were defined to show how the model performs.

 <a id="ch6"></a>
 # Step 4: Build the Models